UX Designer

 DEV TOOL | Unity

-Accenture developed a VR experience to help their employees learn core technology concepts.
-However, learners were struggling to complete a learning checkpoint called the "Key Concepts" activity.
+Accenture developed a VR experience to help employees learn core technology concepts.
+However, learners were struggling to complete a checkpoint called the "Key Concepts" activity.

 I was brought in to identify the issue and improve the learning experience.
 After analyzing learner feedback, I came up with a plan to simplify user interaction and add clear sensory feedback.
-With the updated release, we doubled the activity completion rate.

 MY ROLE